wtaysom/rglpk/README.md

 # Introduction

 Rglpk is a package providing a Ruby wrapper to the [GNU GLPK](http://www.gnu.org/software/glpk/) library.
 The GLPK (GNU Linear Programming Kit) package is intended for solving large-scale linear programming (LP), mixed integer programming (MIP), and other related problems.

 Rglpk (pronounced as "wriggle-pick") is currently in alpha status and the API should be considered subject to change.
 Rglpk uses [Swig](http://www.swig.org/) to initially wrap the C GLPK library (using a Swig wrapper originally developed by Nigel Galloway) and then a pure Ruby library to wrap the Swig code in a more friendly OO-style.

+See [github](http://github.com/wtaysom/rglpk) for installation instructions.
 All bug reports, feature requests and patches are welcome.
-Please email alexg (at) kuicr.kyoto-u.ac.jp or use the [rubyforge forums](http://rubyforge.org/forum/?group_id=3943).
+Enjoy!

 # Installation